Gamb433/2022-Simple-Responsive-Technical-Documentation-Page/README.md

 # Simple-Responsive-Technical-Documentation-Page
-A simple HTML and CSS documentation page about JavaScript
+A simple HTML and CSS documentation page about JavaScript written in 2022.